 An Online Activity Calorie Counter allows you to look up the calories burned through these searchable activities:

-Two other calorie calculators -- one from My-Calorie-Counter.com and one from FitDay.com -- allow you to find the number of calories burned based on your settings for "truck driving loading and unloading truck standing."
+One calorie calculator from FitDay.com allows you to find the number of calories burned based on your settings for "truck driving loading and unloading truck standing."

 No matter which program of physical exercises you choose, you will want to: